Last Updated on August 19, 2022

 - Shop souvenirs from the local shops close by.
 Buy the popular Koh Tapu or the James Bond Rock from the shop.

-Stay at the Samet Nangshe Boutique hotel in the Phang Nga bay to catch a perfect sunrise and sunset.
+Stay at the Samet Nangshe Boutique Hotel in Phang Nga Bay to catch a perfect sunrise and sunset.
 Enjoy a hot meal at the rooftop café to watch stunning views of the bay

 Pro Tip: The mobile connectivity is poor so try to keep the phone behind, relax and enjoy the island.